 The higher the interest rate, the more a debt will cost you over time.
 Eliminating the debt with the highest interest rate will allow you to save the most money in the long run.

 Make the minimum payment on every debt, then put any extra funds you have toward the debt with the highest interest rate.
-Once this debt is paid off, move onto the next highest interest rate, while continuing to make the minimum payment on everything else.
-As with the Snowball Method, you will be able to put more money toward paying off each subsequent debt because you have one fewer minimum payment to make every month.
+Once this debt is paid off, move on to the next highest interest rate while continuing to make the minimum payment on everything else.
+As with the snowball method, you will be able to put more money toward paying off each subsequent debt because you have one fewer minimum payment to make every month.

 Student Loan Adjustments